web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 ### Installation
 - **Browser Binary**
-: Chromium’s browser binary will be installed from the Chromium snapshots API.
+: Chromium’s browser binary will be installed from the [Chromium snapshots API](https://storage.googleapis.com/chromium-browser-snapshots/index.html).
 If no version is specified by the user, the last revision associated with the user’s operating system will be downloaded (this revision is obtained by the LAST_CHANGE designation from the snapshots API).
 The install path is `_venv3/browsers/{channel}/{chromium_binary}`.
-If a version is specified for installation based on the `--browser-version` flag, a revision number will be detected based on the given version using the OmahaProxy API.
+If a version is specified for installation based on the `--browser-version` flag, a revision number will be detected based on the given version using the [OmahaProxy API](https://omahaproxy.appspot.com/).
 Using this revision number, downloading of a matching revision from the Chromium snapshots API is attempted.
 Note: This downloading process has been known to be flaky and not all revisions are provided on the snapshots API.
 If this install based on a given version fails, a RequestException will be thrown specifying that the download was unsuccessful.

-**Important Note**: If this download process is successful, the Chromium snapshot url that the browser binary was downloaded from will be kept during the current run.
+**Important Note**: If this download process is successful, the Chromium snapshot url that the browser binary was downloaded from will be kept during the current `wpt` invocation.
 If a Chromium ChromeDriver is also downloaded later to match this browser binary, the same url is used for that download to ensure both components are downloaded from the same source.